Image by Tax Credits

 Several years ago, we decided to give at least 10% of our income to help others.
 By living simply, our goal is to give more.
 More time, more income, more love.

-And then there’s the really fun giving, like surprising someone with a meal or leaving friends some delicious micro-brews on their door step.
+And then there’s the really fun giving, like surprising someone with a meal, a huge tip or leaving friends some delicious micro-brews on their door step (you, too, can be a Beer Fairy).

 2. Preventive Healthcare

-A few years ago, I realized that we were spending too much money trying to treat symptoms.
+Not long after our life-changing decision, I realized we were spending too much money trying to treat symptoms.
 As I learned more about natural health, I saw that we needed to go beyond treating symptoms and get to the root of the problem.

 3. Life Insurance

-As the mom of four small kids, this one is also a high priority.
+As the mom of four small kids with a husband in the emergency medical/fire services, this one is a high priority.
 We’ve always had life insurance coverage (thanks to my mom who worked for a life insurance company for so long), but it wasn’t until a couple years ago that we put any thought into how much we needed.

 We also had to take into account what would happen to our kids in the event that we both died and chose a coverage that would provide adequate support to their new guardians.
 (We also finally made a will – if you don’t have one, make one NOW).

-Our monthly amount is $75 and gives Ian and I the peace of mind that, should the horrible actually happen, at least money won’t be a problem.
-Worth every penny.
+Our monthly amount is minimal and gives my husband and I the peace of mind that, should the horrible actually happen, at least money won’t be a problem.